 Q. How will I know it’s time to switch to mirrorless?

 A. I would say it’s when the big camera companies stop making lenses for DSLR cameras and only make Mirrorless lenses.
 Another sign would be, of course, when they stop making DSLRs altogether.

-Q. How soon do you it will be before those things happen?
+Q. How soon do you think it will be before those things happen?

 A. They’ve both already happened.
 The development of lenses for DSLR cameras from the big camera manufacturers has already stopped (they have all publically announced this), and so has releasing new DSLR bodies.
 For example, Sony’s last DSLR was introduced back in 2016, and it was discontinued last year.
 Canon announced back in 2020 that their 1DX Mark III DSLR (their big high-end pro body) would be the last version of their flagship camera that would be DSLR-based.
-All the big camera companies, and a number of 3rd party lens manufacturers, have essentially stopped developing for DSLRs, and are now focused on making lenses (and accessories) for mirrorless cameras.
+All the big camera companies have essentially stopped developing lenses for DSLRs and are now focused on making lenses (and accessories) for mirrorless cameras.
 We all knew this day was coming – but even I’m surprised at how fast it arrived.

 Q. Is there a lot of competition happening right now between camera companies that make mirrorless cameras?

 A. Like crazy.
 Each one keeps pushing the limits of technology and trying to “one-up” their competition, so the releases of new bodies are coming fast and furious, with more features, better high ISO performances, and every bell and whistle they can think of.
 It’s an exciting time, and all this competition is great for us because it keeps prices competitive, and each successive camera they release gets better and better.
 Right now, Canon, Sony, and Nikon are making the best cameras they’ve ever made.

 Q. What about the competition in the DSLR space?
 Is there still any?